 We're helping Kāpiti get tsunami ready

-The Council will also host drop-in info sessions in each community to answer any questions and have a community conversation about warning systems in Kāpiti.
+The Council is also well underway with hosting drop-in info sessions in each community to answer any questions and facilitate a community conversation about warning systems in Kāpiti.

 “We know that there was confusion after the November earthquake within our community around whether or not people living in evacuation zones should evacuate, and that some were concerned about the absence of tsunami warning sirens,” says Mr Maxwell.